weolopez/chat-component/README.md

 # WebLLM Chat Component

-A modern, sleek web component for AI chat interactions powered by WebLLM.
+A modern, sleek web component for AI chat interactions powered by WebLLM, refactored for improved maintainability and extensibility.

 ## Features

 - Native Web Component with no build step required
+- Modular architecture for easier maintenance and extension
 - Web Worker-based processing for smooth UI
+- Memory system with vector database for contextual conversations
+- Knowledge base integration for retrieving relevant information
-- Modern, responsive design with light/dark mode
+- Modern, responsive design with multiple theme options
 - Streaming responses with visual typing indication
 - Built on WebLLM for in-browser AI inference
 - Loads dependencies from CDN - no npm install needed